 - BEBR also forecasts that over the next 25 years the population of metropolitan Jacksonville will more than double to more than two million people.

-Forbes ranks Jacksonville, Florida as the 22nd best place for business and careers and the 26th best place for job growth in the entire U.S. The city’s business-friendly and pro-development policies strengthen the economy and create opportunities for both workforce and small business creation.
+Forbes ranks Jacksonville, Florida as the 22nd best place for business and careers and one of the best places for job growth in the entire U.S. The city’s business-friendly and pro-development policies strengthen the economy and create opportunities for both workforce and small business creation.

 Key Employment Stats:

-- GDP of Jacksonville is nearly $77 billion, growing by nearly 38% over the last ten years.
+- GDP of Jacksonville is over $87 billion, growing by more than 50% over the last ten years.

-- Job growth last year in Jacksonville was 2.8% while over the last 12 months employment in the Jacksonville area increased by 1.7%, according to the Bureau of Labor Statistics.
+- Job growth last year in Jacksonville was 2.8% while the unemployment rate has decreased to 5.0%.

 - Jacksonville is consistently rated as one of the “Hottest Cities in America” for business expansion and relocation due to its stature in the national and international marketplaces.